dajiaji/mkkey/README.md

 Following kid generation methods are available that can be specified as `--kid-type` option:

-- `sha256`: Use a SHA256 hash value of DER-formatted public key bytes as a kid value.
-The DER format must be SubjectPublicKeyInfo which is the typical public key format which consists of an algorithm identifier and the public key as bytes..
+- `sha256`: Use a SHA256 hash value of DER formatted public key as a kid value.
+The DER format must be SubjectPublicKeyInfo which is the typical public key format and consists of an algorithm identifier and the public key bytes.
 - `none`: Do not generate kid [default].

 ## Contributing